The Count of Monte Cristo

-The story takes place in France, Italy, and islands in the Mediterranean during the historical events of 1815–1839: the era of the Bourbon Restoration through the reign of Louis-Philippe of France.
-It begins on the day that Napoleon left his first island of exile, Elba, beginning the Hundred Days period when Napoleon returned to power.
-The historical setting is a fundamental element of the book, an adventure story centrally concerned with themes of hope, justice, vengeance, mercy, and forgiveness.
-It centers on a man who is wrongfully imprisoned, escapes from jail, acquires a fortune, and sets about exacting revenge on those responsible for his imprisonment.
+The novel is set in France, Italy, and islands in the Mediterranean Sea during the historical events of 1815–1839, the era of the Bourbon Restoration through the reign of Louis Philippe I. It begins on the day when Napoleon left his first island of exile, Elba, beginning the Hundred Days period of his return to power.
+The historical setting is fundamental to the narrative.
+The Count of Monte Cristo explores themes of hope, justice, vengeance, mercy and forgiveness.

-Before he can marry his fiancée Mercédès, Edmond Dantès, a nineteen-year-old Frenchman, and first mate of the Pharaon, is falsely accused of treason, arrested, and imprisoned without trial in the Château d'If, a grim island fortress off Marseille.
-A fellow prisoner, Abbé Faria, correctly deduces that his jealous rival Fernand Mondego, envious crewmate Danglars, and double-dealing magistrate De Villefort turned him in.
-Faria inspires his escape and guides him to a fortune in treasure.
-As the powerful and mysterious Count of Monte Cristo (Italy), Dantès arrives from the Orient to enter the fashionable Parisian world of the 1830s and avenge himself on the men who conspired to destroy him.
+Edmond Dantès is a French nineteen-year-old first mate of a merchant ship.
+Arriving home from a voyage and set to marry his fiancée, Mercédès, he is falsely accused of treason.
+He is arrested and imprisoned without trial at the Château d'If, a grim island fortress off Marseille.
+A fellow prisoner, Abbé Faria, correctly deduces that Dantès's romantic rival Fernand Mondego, his envious crewmate Danglars and the double-dealing magistrate De Villefort are responsible for his imprisonment.
+Over the course of their long imprisonment, Faria educates the initially illiterate Dantès and, knowing himself close to death, inspires him to retrieve for himself a cache of treasure Faria had discovered.
+After Faria dies, Dantès escapes and finds the treasure.
+Posing as a member of nobility, he concocts the title Count of Monte Cristo.
+Fabulously wealthy, powerful and mysterious, he enters the world of Parisian high society in the 1830s focused on vengeance.

-The book is considered a literary classic today.
-According to Lucy Sante, "The Count of Monte Cristo has become a fixture of Western civilization's literature."